waitinfuture/emapreduce/intl.en-US/Quick Start/Step 3 : Create a cluster.md

     -   **Permission Settings**: Typically, the default setting is used.
     -   **Bootstrap Actions** \(optional\): You can set the cluster to run your custom script before it starts Hadoop.
 For more information, see Bootstrap action.

-## Configuration List {#section_gtk_gz4_y2b .section}
+## Confirm the creation {#section_htk_gz4_y2b .section}

 Confirm the configured items and fees in the configuration list.

-## Confirm the creation {#section_htk_gz4_y2b .section}

 After you configure the settings and make sure that all settings are valid, the **Create** button is highlighted.
 Confirm the information, and click **Create** to create a cluster.

 **Note:**